kingforest93/Fast_QC/README.md

 # Hello, Git!

-I am a new hand in coding and at the begining of working on bioinformatics.
-Thanks to Git, I can access so much information and material and stay in touch with so many resources and masters.
-I will try my best to learn and work!

-The following is my first script written in Perl, which can be used to check the qualities of raw reads (fastq files) from Illumina sequencing platforms (1.8+).
+This is my first script written in perl, which can be used to check the qualities of raw reads (fastq files) from Illumina sequencing platforms (1.8+).

-I'll be very happy if this program can give you any help.
-Thanks for your interest and comments and suggestions are really appreciated!

 `Fastq_QC_v2.pl`

-This program read original fastq files from Illumina platforms and produce the quality reports in a new user-defined file.
-It includes number of total reads, frequency of read length and duplications, distribution of A/T/C/G/N and Q-scores in each base position.
+This program read original fastq files from Illumina sequencing platforms and produce the quality statistics in a new file.
+The output includes `number of total reads`, `frequency of read length and duplications`, `distribution of A/T/C/G/N` and `Q-scores in each base position`.

-Compared to Fast_QC_1.pl, this version can handle multiple fastq files simultaneously.
+Compared to `Fast_QC_v1.pl`, this version can handle multiple fastq (also gzip compressed fastq.gz) files simultaneously.

-`perl ./Fastq_QC_v2.pl -i 1.fastq 2.fastq ... [-o dir] [-h] [-v]`
+`perl ./Fastq_QC_v2.pl -i read1.fq read2.fq.gz ... -o read.report [-h] [-v]`

-Makesure fastqc.perl and fastq files to check in the same director place, but this is not a must if you make fastqc.perl executable in the Bash $PATH, and 'perl' can be omitted in that case.
+The above command can only be run when `Fastq_QC_v2.pl` and the fastq or fastq.gz files to process are in the same directory.
+You can also run it directly if `Fastq_QC_v2.pl` is executable in $PATH, and `perl ./` can be omitted in that case.

-If you encounter any bug when using this program, please contact me:
+If you encounter any bug when using this script, please contact me:
 Sen Wang, wangsen1993@163.com.

 Updates: